Question-Answering Dense Video Events: Experiments

-We first conduct an ablation to the 3 major designs in \modelname~on \datasetname.
-Table \ref{tab:major_aba} shows that all three components significantly contribute to \modelname's success.
-Specifically, by substituting the hierarchical event captioning with a normal dense video captioning used in LLoVi \cite{zhang2023simple}, the results in Table \ref{tab:major_aba} show that both QA and GQA accuracy decline remarkable by 3.9\% and 3.6\%.
-Moreover, the ablation comparison in Table~\ref{tab:qtype} demonstrate that without hierarchical event captioning strategy, \modelname~'s performance on dense events drops apparently (\eg, -4.4\% on QA) compared to single and double events (\eg, -1.6\% and -3.4\% on QA).
-We speculate that this demonstrate its ability of capturing specific information from different scales in multiple and complicated events.
-Then, we remove the temporal event contextualization module.
-The results again degrade by 2.0\% on QA and 1.6\% on GQA.
-This is understandable as contextualized captions are rectified with potential misunderstanding and incompletion that might arise from isolation captioning.
-Moreover, the ablation results (\eg, -2.3\% on long video GQA \vs -1.1\% on short video GQA ) in Table~\ref{tab:vlength} also justify its ability on longer videos.
-Finally, we remove the self-consistency checking module and apply an intuitive way to prompt LLMs for final predictions.
-We find that the QA and especially GQA accuracy degenerate significantly by 5.2\%, suggesting that a large amount of answers only "guess" the answer and provide irrelevant video segments.
-Naturally, these answers could not be found and corrected without self-consistency checking process.
+Table \ref{tab:major_aba} presents the ablation results of the three major components in \modelname~on \datasetname.
+Substituting the \textbf{hierarchical dense captioning} with a strategy of naively captioning every frame (as in LLoVi \cite{zhang2023simple}) decreases QA and GQA accuracy by 4.9\% and 4.4\%, respectively.
+Further in-depth analyses in Table~\ref{tab:qtype} verify that hierarchical dense captioning facilities answering questions about denser event videos.
+Without it, the QA performance drops by 5.7\% on the video subset with denser events, whereas the performance only drops by 2.3\% and 3.7\% on the video subsets with sparse events (1 to 2 events).
+This further demonstrates its ability to capture specific information from multiple and complicated events.

-To better illustrate the advantage of \modelname, we present an example on \datasetname~ in Figure~\ref{fig:sample}.
-The comparison of QA and grounding results between different models demonstrate the efficacy of \modelname, as well as our design with self-consistency checking (in temporal grounding) and hierarchical dense captioning (in dense event QA).
-Specifically, self-consistency checking is effective in correcting wrongly grounded segments.
-Hierarchical dense captioning is helpful for event-grounded QA.
-Temporal contextualizing helps improve QA and grounding as well.
+Removing the \textbf{temporal event contextualization} module degrades results by 3.0\% on QA and 2.4\% on GQA.
+This is understandable as the contextualized captions are with less misunderstanding and incompletion problems compared with isolated captionings.
+Moreover, the ablation results (\eg, -3.7\% on long video GQA \vs -1.1\% on short video GQA) in Table~\ref{tab:vlength} also justify its effectiveness in handling long videos.
+Finally, we remove the \textbf{self-consistency checking} module and apply a naive way to prompt LLMs for final predictions.
+The QA and GQA accuracy degenerate significantly by 5.5\% and 6.0\% respectively, suggesting that a large number of LMM's answers are not anchored on the relevant video content without self-consistency checking.